 Purchase Option.

 Purchase Option.
 Commencing on the first day of the seventh (7th) year of the Term (“Purchase Option Commencement Date”) and continuing thereafter and until the commencement of the decommissioning and removal process pursuant to Section 4(b), Homeowner may purchase the Solar Facility for a purchase price equal to Fair Market Value by notifying Solar Owner in writing of its intent at least sixty (60) days in advance of such anticipated purchase.
 At any time within ninety (90) days in advance of the Purchase Option Commencement Date, Homeowner may issue a request to Solar Owner for a purchase price with reasonable advance notice prior to the date of exercise of the Purchase Option.
 Solar Owner shall provide a good faith estimation of Fair Market Value as of the anticipated purchase date within ten (10) business days of such request.
 In the event that Homeowner does not agree to the estimate of Fair Market Value, the Fair Market Value shall be determined by a professional appraiser with experience in the appraisal of assets similar to the Solar Facility, and the Parties shall divide equally the cost of any such appraisal.
 Upon Solar Owner’s receipt of payment of the purchase price from Homeowner pursuant to this Section, the Parties will execute all documents necessary to cause title to, all interests in and rights to, and risk of loss of the Solar Facility to pass to the Homeowner.
-Following transfer of ownership to Homeowner, Solar Owner shall have no further obligation with respect to the performance, installation, or operation of any part or component of the Solar Facility and shall transfer the Solar Facility on an “as-is, where-is” basis; provided, however, Solar Owner agrees to pass through, and to transfer to Homeowner any applicable manufacturers’ warranties provided on the Solar Facility, to the extent such warranties are transferable.
+Following transfer of ownership to Homeowner, Solar Owner shall have no further obligation with respect to the performance, installation, or operation of any part or component of the Solar Facility and shall transfer the Solar Facility on an “as-is, where-is” basis; provided, however, Solar Owner agrees to pass through, and to transfer to, Homeowner any applicable manufacturers’ warranties provided on the Solar Facility, to the extent such warranties are transferable.

 Fair Market Value Definition.
 For purposes of this Lease, “Fair Market Value” means, with respect to the Solar Facility, as of the day of determination, the price that would be negotiated in an arm’s-length, free market transaction for cash, between an informed, willing seller and an informed, willing buyer unrelated to seller, neither of whom is under compulsion to complete the transaction.
 For purposes of this definition, the premise of value shall be value in exchange, and the Fair Market Value shall be reduced by the cost of removal of the Solar Facility from the Premises.
 In no case shall the Fair Market Value be greater than five percent (5%) of the total initial Solar Facility installation cost as documented by the Solar Owner.